Notes on Methodology and Sources of Data

 Travel and Tourism

 Visitor spending by US state is calculated based on estimates from the Trade Partnership (Washington, DC).
 Figures are calculated by combining services data in the following categories: Passenger Fares, Travel, and Travel (Education Related).
+For more information on the Trade Partnership's data collection and analysis methodology, click here.

 International student data is from the Institute for International Education’s Open Doors Report.
 Data is based on the US academic calendar years which begin the fall and end in the summer of the following year.